g-udi/gaudi-bash/README.md

  - Following as much as possible [bash best practices](http://mywiki.wooledge.org/BashPitfalls)
  - Make sure to comply with [shellcheck](http://shellcheck.net) as much as possible
  - Ensure high coverage unit tests for all core functions and split test functions as well into small units
- - Merged some of the work from bash-it issues and openPRs that made sense to me
+ - Merged some of the work from gaudi-bash issues and openPRs that made sense to me

 I will discuss more the code structure and functions in [DEVELOPMENT](https://github.com/ahmadassaf/gaudi-bash/blob/master/DEVELOPMENT.md)